savaged/golf-comp/README.md

 # golf-comp

-A rudimentary golf competition scoring system using SMS with ClickSend
+A low-cost rudimentary golf competition scoring system using SMS with ClickSend and website hosting with Netlify.

 ## Prerequisites